-11 Meetings and Reviews
+10 Meetings and Reviews

-11.1 Internal LIGO Meetings
+10.1 Internal LIGO Meetings

 Technical and design reviews within the Advanced LIGO Project will be conducted by Advanced LIGO Project Management on a regular basis, to assess the status of design, construction and R&D activities, to update plans for future activities, and to resolve technical problems.
 Reviews of acquisitions and procurements and source selection meetings will be scheduled as required.
-There are also regularly scheduled meetings of the Advanced LIGO subsystem leaders, Integration Meetings, and meetings of the Risk Management team, Technical Review Board and of the Advanced LIGO Change Control Board.
+There are also regularly scheduled meetings of the Advanced LIGO subsystem leaders, all-hands Integration Meetings, and meetings of the Risk Management team.
+The Technical Review Board and the Advanced LIGO Change Control Board meet on an as-needed basis.

-11.2 The Program Advisory Committee
+10.2 The Project Advisory Panel

-The LIGO Laboratory Executive Director shall convene the Program Advisory Committee as necessary, and the subcommittee on Advanced LIGO will meet at least once per year.
-The subcommittee shall provide analysis and advice to the LIGO Executive Director and the Advanced LIGO Leader.
-NSF shall be informed of all meetings, invited to attend, and shall receive copies of relevant reports.
+The LIGO Laboratory Executive Director shall convene the Project Advisory Panel as necessary.
+The Panel shall provide analysis and advice to the LIGO Executive Director and the Advanced LIGO Leader.
+NSF will be informed of any significant findings.

-11.3 The External Oversight Committee
+10.3 The External Oversight Committee